Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Primary lateral sclerosis (PLS) is a type of motor neuron disease that causes nerves within the brain to slowly break down.
 This makes the nerves unable to activate the motor neurons in the spinal cord, which control muscles.
 PLS causes weakness in the voluntary muscles, such as those used to control the legs, arms and tongue.
 This condition can develop at any age, but it usually occurs between ages 40 and 60.

-4 people with Primary Lateral Sclerosis (PLS)
+6 people with Primary Lateral Sclerosis (PLS) are on Alike.

 Signs and symptoms of primary lateral sclerosis (PLS) usually take years to progress.
 They include: - Stiffness, weakness and muscle spasms (spasticity) in the legs, often starting in one leg - Tripping, difficulty with balance and clumsiness as the leg muscles weaken - Weakness and stiffness progressing to the trunk, then the arms, hands, tongue and jaw - Hoarseness, as well as slowed, slurred speech and drooling as the facial muscles weaken - Difficulties with swallowing and occasionally breathing late in the disease Less commonly, PLS begins in the tongue or hands and then progresses down the spinal cord to the legs.